 Contaminated sediment generated in the watershed is transported to Marina del Rey's back basins through the storm water conveyance system.
 These are regulated directly in the NPDES process through storm water permits or indirectly through the issuance of NPDES permits for discharges to the storm water system.
 A mass-based load allocation was developed for direct atmospheric deposition.
-A grouped mass-based waste load allocation was developed for storm water permittees (Los Angeles County MS4, Caltrans, General Industrial and General Construction) by subtracting the mass-based load allocations from the total loading capacity according to the following equation:
+A grouped mass-based waste load allocation was developed for storm water permittees (Los Angeles County MS4, Caltrans, General Industrial and General Construction) by subtracting the mass-based load allocation: